-In July 2019, our board of directors approved, and in March 2020, our shareholders approved, an amendment and restatement of our 2003 Plan which increased the share reserve to 10,200,000.
-As of July 31, 2020, 1,725,500 shares of our common stock were subject to outstanding option awards and 1,321,308 shares of our common stock remained available for future issuance.
+The 2003 Plan was amended and restated in July 2019 to increase the share reserve to 600,000 which is currently subject to shareholder approval.
+As of October 31, 2019, 102,500 shares of our common stock were subject to outstanding option awards and 77,724 shares of our common stock remained available for future issuance.
 The 2003 Plan will expire in July 2029 unless earlier terminated by our board of directors.
 However, in connection with this offering, following the effectiveness of the 2020 Plan, the 2003 Plan will terminate and we will not make any further awards under the 2003 Plan.
 Any outstanding awards granted under the 2003 Plan will remain outstanding, subject to the terms of the 2003 Plan and applicable award agreement.
+Shares of our common stock subject to awards granted under the 2003 Plan that expire, lapse or are terminated, exchanged for or settled in cash, surrendered, repurchased, canceled without having been fully exercised or forfeited following the effective date of the 2003 Plan will become available for issuance under the 2003 Plan in accordance with its terms.

 Administration.
 The board of directors administers the 2003 Plan.
 Subject to the terms and conditions of the 2003 Plan, the administrator has the authority to select the persons to whom option awards are to be made, determine the number of option awards to grant, determine the number of shares to be subject to such option awards, and the terms, the exercise price of such option awards, subject to the limits established in the 2003 Plan, conditions and restrictions of such awards, and make all other determinations and decisions and to take all other actions necessary or advisable for the administration of the 2003 Plan.
 The plan administrator is also authorized to establish, adopt, amend or revise rules relating to administration of the 2003 Plan, subject to certain restrictions.